cscorley/dissertation/chapters/3_method/3_combo.md

 \input{tables/case_study_factors}

-While *RQ 3.5.1* focuses on model construction, *RQ 3.5.2* focuses on training-corpus construction.
-For *RQ 3.5.2*, there are several combinations to consider.
+While \cone{} focuses on model construction, \ctwo{} focuses on training-corpus construction.
+For \ctwo, there are several combinations to consider.
 While thus far we have always included the entire changeset when training, it may be beneficial to consider only including portions (i.e., added lines only) while excluding other portions (i.e., removed lines).
 It may also